 Big Shot - Confessions of a Campus Bookie (2002)

 A far inferior version of Bookies.
 Same story but every character is much less likeable.

 Movies partly about sports betting

-James Caan is great in this film about a brilliant college professor’s fall into degenerate and self-destructive gambling addiction (he was in the grips of real life cocaine addiction at the time).
-His worst vice is sports betting and he tries to get out of a debt to his bookie by convincing a student to underperform in college athletics.
+James Caan is great in this film about a brilliant college professor’s fall into degenerate and self-destructive gambling addiction (he was in the grips of real-life cocaine addiction at the time).
+His worst vice is sports betting and he tries to get out of debt to his bookie by convincing a student to underperform in college athletics.

-The man’s life spirals downward to the depth of depravity but he is actually at the wheal and controlling it which highlights what most people don’t know about manny problem gamblers, that they want to lose in order to punish themselves out of guilt.
+The man’s life spirals downward to the depth of depravity but he is actually at the wheel and controlling it which highlights what most people don’t know about many problem gamblers, that they want to lose in order to punish themselves out of guilt.

 There is a newly released version starring Mark Wahlberg which we review below.

 Eight Men Out (1998)

 The amazing true story of the 1919 Chicago White Sox team that threw the Major League Baseball World Series for crooked gamblers and sportsbooks.
 Before you deride the players as greedy cheating bastards as we do with today’s match-fixers realise the players were mostly uneducated and their contracts, pay and conditions were grossly unfair and exploitative.